-Find out from Louise why she recommends coming to Christ Church as a mature student.
+Find out from Louise why she recommends coming to Christ Church as a mature student over on YouTube.

 Many of our courses can be taken either full-time or part-time.
 Full-time is usually three years (four years if you include a foundation year) and part-time anywhere up to six years.

 As well as a wide range of full-time courses, we also offer part-time courses providing a flexible way to fit studying around your other commitments.
 Check your course page to see if the subject you’re interested in is available part-time.
 View our list of courses.

 If you’d like to discuss your options further or find out more about course hours at University, the Course Enquiry Team is always happy to help!
 Contact our Course Enquiry Team.

 We consider applications from people with a wide range of general qualifications; check our entry requirements page for more information.

 Remember, this list is not exhaustive and we do take into consideration your life experience, too.

 As a mature student you have the life experience and are serious about what you want from your degree.Kerrie, 23Early Childhood Studies and Special Education Needs and Inclusion Studies

 If you're returning to study and haven't been to university before, you can do a course with a foundation year.
 Foundation years are an option if you don't have the entry requirements for your chosen subject.
 Please chat to us and we’ll see what is available for you.